-Linux has been around for almost 30 years.
+Linux has been around for 30 years, beginning back in 1991.
 Yes, it’s that old, and it did make history.
-If you are interested in the history of some of the major Linux distros, here it is in a nutshell – the history of various Linux distros, like Ubuntu, Fedora, REHL, Linux Mint, Slackware, etc. The reasons for their creation and their philosophy will be briefly discussed.
+If you are interested in the history of some of the major Linux distros, here it is in a nutshell – the history of various Linux distros, like Ubuntu, Fedora, REHL, Linux Mint, Slackware, etc. Finally learn more about why they were created and what makes each different.

 History of Linux Itself

 I think it makes sense to have a quick look at the history of Linux itself before we go on with the distros.
 It all started in 1991 when a computer science student from Helsinki, named Linus Torvalds, created an operating system kernel, as he says, “just for fun.”
 Initially, Linus called it “Freax” (from “free” and “x” to signify it belongs to the UNIX family), but later it was changed to “Linux.”

 The first release was just a kernel.
 A shell, compiler, libraries, etc. were needed in order to have a working system.
 These came from other GNU software.
 A year later, in 1992, the first Linux distributions were created.

 Launched in 1992 by Patrick Volkerding, Slackware is the oldest surviving Linux distro, and until the mid 1990s, it had about an 80 percent share of the market.
 Things changed when Red Hat Linux came on the scene, and today Slackware is nowhere near its past popularity.
 The reason isn’t that it’s bad – on the contrary, it’s still a top Linux distro, but since Slackware is meant to be highly customizable and robust rather than user friendly, this affected its popularity.

 If you want to learn the internals of Linux, this is the distro!
 Slackware uses the pkgtools package system; there is no official package repository, and there is a lot of manual configuration involved – but if it is working, it is really working.